canonical/certification-docs/Self-Test_Guide.rst

 #.
 You may need to enable jumbo frames on any switch(es) between the
    ``iperf3`` Target and the SUT.
 How to do this varies from one switch to another, so you must consult the switch's documentation.
+If a switch drops jumbo-frame traffic, the result can be a complete failure of communication between two computers configured to use jumbo frames.

 #.
 Repeat steps 1 and 2 on the SUT.